I Don't Wanna Cry: Music video and performances

 Carey's video album The First Vision (1991) presents a preview of the song's music video.
 The clip captures her singing amid red-orange lighting on an empty stage.
 Larry Jordan directed the official video for "I Don't Wanna Cry", which Columbia released in April 1991.
 He had previously done so for "Someday".
-The sepia-toned video features Carey and an attractive man in a dark Midwestern United States home surrounded by candles and empty picture frames.
+The sepia-toned video features Carey and a male model in a dark Midwestern United States home surrounded by candles and empty picture frames.
 After brooding over their tainted relationship, she enters a wheat field and cries.

 The video received critical commentary.
 According to KQED's Emmanuel Hapsis, Carey's performance foreshadows her strong acting ability in Precious (2009).
 People writer Drew Mackie thought her walking barefoot appears seductive.
 Carey disavowed the video later in her career.
 As Columbia reshot scenes due to the appearance of her dress and the male model, she prefers the director's cut.
 This version premiered on MTV in November 1998 and is included on her 1999 video compilation #1's.

 "I Don't Wanna Cry" is not one of Carey's fondest compositions; she has seldom performed it live.
 The song is noticeably absent from her 1993 high-profile Here Is Mariah Carey concert.
 Carey sang "I Don't Wanna Cry" during the 1993 Music Box Tour and the 1996 Daydream World Tour.
 Her performance of the song at the Tokyo Dome during the latter is included on her compilation album The Rarities.
 In 2015, Carey resumed singing "I Don't Wanna Cry" for her Las Vegas concert residency #1 to Infinity.